 You must wait until the Tennessee DOS has received your SR-22 before you can apply to have your license reinstated and you can drive again.
 You can check the status of your SR-22, as well as your license reinstatement, at the Tennessee DOS website.

 When can I remove my SR-22 in Tennessee?

 SR-22 forms are required in Tennessee for up to five years after your license is suspended.
 However, if you have an SR-22 for a continuous three-year period, you can ask to have the SR-22 requirement removed.
 At this point, your insurance rates may decrease, although likely not to the same amount you were paying before your conviction.

-It's crucial that you not allow your SR-22 insurance to lapse at any point.
-If your policy is canceled or lapses, your insurance company will notify the Tennessee DOS, your license will be suspended again and you will have to start the SR-22 process over again.
+Don't let your SR-22 insurance lapse.
+If your policy is canceled or lapses, your insurance company will notify the Tennessee DOS, your license will be suspended again and you will have to start the SR-22 process over.

 Alternatively, you can choose to simply wait out Tennessee's five-year SR-22 requirement period by not reinstating your license, although you would not be able to legally drive a car during that time.